Voxelum/Bomberman/README.md

 # Bomberman
-A experimental web game development
+An experimental web game development using Canvas.
-"STAY AWAY, OR YOU WILL BE HAUNTED BY NOOB CODE FOREVER"

-github 真垃圾
+Someone told me Canvas is a piece of shit, heng.